phac-nml/irida/doc/developer/rest/index.md

   1. As an individual resource,
   2. As part of a resource collection.

-Communication with the IRIDA REST API should be via the JSON format for sending and reciving data.
+Communication with the IRIDA REST API should be via the JSON format for sending and receiving data.
 Generally this means using an `Accept` and `Content-type` of `application/json` for requests and submissions.
 Some resources (for example sequence file and analysis result resources stored on the file-system) support output in FASTA or FASTQ format.

 JSON Format
 -----------